muckelba/poracleWiki/v4/install/configuration.md

 The downloaded file will be your geofence file.
 You can either copy the contents into the file on the server or upload it.
 If you are uploading it ensure the file is owned by the user running PoracleJS.

+## Database
+Depending on your MariaDB version you may run into an issue during the PoracleJS setup with the issue "Specified key was too long; max length is 767 bytes".
+If you encounter this issue it can be solved by updated the configuration and running a few commands.
+To see how to solve this problem review the [StackExchange article](https://dba.stackexchange.com/questions/231219/mariadb-10-1-38-specified-key-was-too-long-max-key-length-is-767-bytes).

 ## Configuration File
 Both installation methods should have a file located at `./config/local.json`.
 This file will need to be modified to ensure the services are connected together properly.